NaturalSelectionLabs/Unidata/docs/guide/notes/README.md

 -   `platform`: Platfrom of the identity.
 Ethereum, Solana, Flow, Crossbell, etc. Default to `Ethereum`.
 -   `limit`: The number of assets to return.
 Since providers use different pagination schemes, there is no guarantee that the quantities are always accurate.
 -   `cursor`: The pagination cursor returned from the previous page's results.
 Since providers use different pagination schemes, the type is uncertain.
--   `filters`: Varies depending on the source.
+-   `filter`: Varies depending on the source.

 ### Set